Amiodarone: 7 things you should know

-- Amiodarone is used to treat and prevent abnormal rhythms of the heart (arrhythmias).
+- Amiodarone may be used to treat and prevent abnormal rhythms of the heart (arrhythmias).

 - Experts are not sure exactly how amiodarone works but believe it either affects receptors involved in electrical conduction or the length of time between electrical impulses in a cell.